jxnxsdev/TidalPlayer/README.md

 # TidalPlayer

-Custom implementation of the Tidal Player process
+Drop in replacement for the Tidal player process that includes additional features meant for the TidaLuna Mod.